Double-hit separation and dE/dx resolution of a time projection chamber with GEM readout: Resolution of the specific energy loss measurement

-The result is shown in \cref{fig:dedx_reso_ILD}.
+The results are shown in \cref{fig:dedx_reso_ILD}.
 Naively, one could expect a square\-/root dependence of the resolution on the number of hits.
 Instead, former experiments have found that power laws $\sigma_{\dEdx} = \sigma_0 \cdot N^{-k}$ with exponents $k<\num{0.5}$ describe their data best~\cite{allison1980,walenta1979_ieee,walenta1979_nim,opal1987_dedx}.
-Therefore, a fit of a power law is performed on the extrapolated resolution, including only the statistical errors, with the exponent and the constant $\sigma_0$ as free parameters, resulting in $k = \num{0.480(3)}$.
-From this fit, the \dEdx resolution in the ILD TPC with up to \num{220} hits is expected to be \SI[parse-numbers=false]{(4.41\pm0.02\pm0.10)}{\percent} for tracks with a polar angle of $\theta=\ang{90}$ with respect to the $z$\=/axis.
+Therefore, a fit of a power law is performed on the extrapolated resolution, including only the statistical errors, with the exponent $k$ and the constant $\sigma_0$ as free parameters.
+For the shortened tracks this results in an exponent of $k = \num{0.459(4)}$.
+From the fit, the \dEdx resolution in the ILD TPC with up to \num{220} hits is estimated to be \SI[parse-numbers=false]{(4.66\pm0.04\pm0.12)}{\percent}.
 The first error is the uncertainty calculated from the fit results.
 As above, the second error is the standard deviation of the extrapolation results gained from the individual measurements, which is interpreted as a systematic uncertainty.
-For tracks with $\theta\neq\ang{90}$, the effective track length in the TPC increases as $L \propto 1/\sin\theta$ while the number of samples stays fixed, resulting in an improved resolution $\sigma_{\dEdx} \propto L^{-k'}$ with $k'=\num{0.32}$~\cite{allison1980}, as long as the full number of hits is available.
+The corresponding values for the pseudo\-/track method are $k = \num{0.480(3)}$ and a resolution with the ILD TPC of \SI[parse-numbers=false]{(4.41\pm0.02\pm0.10)}{\percent}.
+The resolution results are only valid for tracks with a polar angle of $\theta=\ang{90}$ with respect to the $z$\=/axis.
+For tracks with $\theta\neq\ang{90}$, the effective track length in the TPC increases as $L \propto 1/\sin\theta$ while the number of samples stays fixed.
+According to~\cite{allison1980}, this is expected to result in an improved resolution $\sigma_{\dEdx} \propto L^{-k'}$ with $k'=\num{0.32}$.

-A comparison of the interpolated curve in \cref{fig:dedx_reso_ILD} with the direct measurement of real tracks in the prototype reveals a discrepancy of about $\SI{3}{\sigma}$.
-This may indicate a bias in the method used for extrapolation.
-A potential source of this bias are correlations between hits on the same row in multiple consecutive events, that are assigned to the same pseudo\-/track.
-Under this assumption, pseudo\-/tracks with few hits should be least affected by this bias.
-Therefore, to estimate the effect of the bias it is assumed that the fitted value of $\sigma_0$ is correct.
-The exponent $k$ is adjusted such that the function coincides with the direct measurement.
-This results in $k=\num{0.465(4)}$ and a resolution for the ILD TPC that is worsened by \SI{\sim0.3}{\percent} absolute to \SI[parse-numbers=false]{(4.71\pm0.02\pm0.14)}{\percent}, still allowing to fulfill the goal of a \dEdx resolution of better than \SI{5}{\percent} defined in~\cite{ilc_tdr_detectors}.